Comprehensive Assessment and Treatment Program

 Frequently Asked Questions

-What is the CAT program?
+What is the Comprehensive and Treatment (CAT) program?

-The CAT program at the University Neuropsychiatric Institute is a premier clinical program designed to help gain an understanding of a youth’s mental health and behavioral issues.
-It is designed as a 4-6 week program where a multidisciplinary team works closely to evaluate the youth, identify the correct diagnoses and actively treat the symptoms.
+The CAT program at the University Neuropsychiatric Institute is a clinical program designed to help gain an understanding of a youth’s mental health and behavioral issues.
+It is designed as a 4-6 week program where a multidisciplinary team works closely to evaluate the youth, identify the accurate diagnoses and actively treat the symptoms.
 We have expertise in mood disorders (depression, bipolar), anxiety (OCD, GAD, tics), psychosis, Autism spectrum disorders, substance abuse and many other diagnoses.
 What makes us stand out from other programs is that many of our child psychiatrists are also pediatricians and thus have a very good understanding of the interactions between medical and psychiatric illness.
 We can handle many medical conditions that other psychiatric facilities are not equipped to manage.

 Who is the “treatment team”?

 The treatment team consists of a child & adolescent psychiatrist, psychologist, pediatrician (when appropriate), social worker, nurses, school teacher, expressive therapists (music, art, and recreation therapy), psychiatric technicians and nutritionist.

 Academics are an important component to a youth’s life and we will evaluate and coordinate his/her academic needs.
 However, upon initial admission, academics are often a secondary concern given diagnostic confusion of behaviors and symptoms.
 The school teacher reviews the records concurrently with the treatment team and we develop an academic plan that is instituted when the youth has stabilized to the point that academics can be productive.
 Depending on the individual situation, school work may be done on the unit or in some cases in the hospital’s formal classroom.

 What sort of other kids will my child be exposed to?